Last Revised: August 20th, 2019

 Honestly discuss a few of the presentation’s weaknesses and suggest how the Speaker can improve.
 Avoid cataloging weaknesses without making suggestions for improvement.
 Avoid coming on like a ton of bricks; always be supportive in addition to honest.

-Consider using the “sandwich” approach, which comprises: (a) highlighting a few strengths, (b) highlighting a few weaknesses, and (c) concluding by highlighting a significant strength.
+We highly recommend using the “sandwich” approach, which comprises: (a) highlighting a few strengths, (b) highlighting a few weaknesses, and (c) concluding by highlighting a significant strength.
 This approach, which ends on a positive note, helps to ensure that a Speaker will not feel overwhelmed by criticism at the conclusion of your evaluation.

 Use “I-statements”, e.g., “I feel that…”, “I would have liked…”, or “I think that…” Avoid “you-statements” coupled with pontificating, e.g., “You should have. . . .” or “You must…” Similarly, avoid expressions such as, “A good speaker always does such-and-such” or “In Toastmasters we must always do such-and-such”.